infracost/infracost-gh-action/README.md

 1. [Add repo secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) for `INFRACOST_API_KEY` and any other required credentials to your GitHub repo (e.g. `AWS_ACCESS_KEY_ID`).

 2. Create a new file in `.github/workflows/infracost.yml` in your repo with the following content.
 Use the Inputs and Environment Variables section above to decide which `env` and `with` options work for your Terraform setup.
 The following example uses `tfdir` and `tfflags` so it would be the equivalent of running `terraform -var-file=myvars.tfvars` inside the directory with the terraform code.
+The GitHub Actions [docs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on) describe other options for `on`, though `pull_request` is probably what you want.

   ```
   on:
-    # `pull_request` can be used instead of `push`.
-We think push is better as new commits to PR re-run the action to show a new cost diff.
-    push:
-      # For `push`, there's no need to re-run on master/main.
-      branches-ignore:
-        - master
-        - main
+    pull_request:
       paths:
       - '**.tf'
       - '**.tfvars'